gasman/papaya/README.md

     autostart=true
     autorestart=true

-`client/psg.py` is a client program for playing .psg files, written in Python - run with: `./psg.py somefile.psg`
+`client/psg.py` is a client program for playing .psg files, written in Python - run with:

+    ./psg.py somefile.psg

+Or, for multiple chips:

+    ./psg.py somefile1.psg somefile2.psg